-Court Technology, the Indiana State Department of Health (ISDH) and the Indiana State Library (ISL) have automated the process for issuing Marriage Licenses at local Circuit Court Clerks' offices.
+Court Technology, the Indiana Department of Health (IDOH) and the Indiana State Library (ISL) have automated the process for issuing Marriage Licenses at local Circuit Court Clerks' offices.
 The goal is to collect all the information required just one time and store records electronically so information is easy to retrieve and transmit for state agencies as required by Indiana Code.

 Every year, about 45,000 couples marry in Indiana and each must go to the clerk’s office for a license.
 When the project began, the couple’s names were each handwritten three times in a cumbersome, paper record book.
 That means names were written 270,000 times a year, equal to one name being written every other minute, every day of the year.
-That doesn’t include the time it took to enter the records into ISDH or ISL databases.
+That doesn’t include the time it took to enter the records into IDOH or ISL databases.

 The Marriage License E-file System is a web-based application available free of charge through INcite (Indiana Court Information Technology Extranet).
 Clerks use the system to automate and expedite functions previously done by hand.
 All 92 counties are using the system and have issued over 420,000 marriage licenses.